mmgen/mmgen-wallet/README.md

 MMGen Wallet is designed for reliability by having the reference Bitcoin or altcoin daemon, rather than less-tested third-party software, do all the “heavy lifting” of tracking and signing transactions.
-It’s also designed with privacy in mind: unlike some other online/offline wallets, MMGen Wallet is a completely self-contained system that makes **no connections to the Internet** apart from the coin network itself: no information about which addresses you’re tracking is ever leaked to the outside world.
+It’s also designed with privacy in mind: unlike most cryptocurrency wallets, MMGen Wallet is a completely self-contained system that makes **no connections to the Internet** apart from the coin network itself: no information about which addresses you’re tracking is ever leaked to the outside world.